Skip to main content

 Tigris behaves like a Content Delivery Network (CDN) with no work on your part.
 Unlike traditional CDNs, though, it handles dynamic data in a way that provides strong guarantees around freshness of data.

 Tigris transparently caches the objects close to the user to provide low-latency access.
-The region choosen for caching the objects depends on the request pattern from the users.
+The region chosen for caching the objects depends on the request pattern from the users.
 Objects stored in San Jose but requested frequently from Sydney will result in getting cached in the Sydney region.
 Caching is provided through a distributed global caching layer with cache nodes deployed in regions globally.
 This ensures that user requests can be served from the region closest to the user.

 Object caching requires no configuration and is enabled by default on all buckets.